tayyabmaqsood/prime_numbers_and_array/README.md

-This code is about rotate array and don't change prime number index.
+This code is about array rotation and don't change prime number index.
 We Rotate array by putting **last element of array at the start of the array** and shifting other elements of array by one index like this
 **Input:**